 What can be so painful and difficult for the target of gaslighting is the very destabilizing impact of gaslighting at the most basic level.
 This is precisely what the gaslighter uses against the victim to validate their gaslighting.
 If others are not savvy, are drawn in or duped by the gaslighting, this will perpetuate the impact of the gaslighting on its targets, invalidate her/his experience and perpetuate the pathogenic effect of its impact creating further harm and furthering toxic dynamics preventing whole healing and growth – this is classic, blaming the victim behavior.

 Blame – is the act of censuring, holding responsible, making negative statements about an individual or group that their actions are socially or morally irresponsible.
 Blame is the opposite of praise.
 When someone is morally responsible for doing something wrong and bad, there actions are blameworthy.
 When someone is responsible for doing something right and good, their actions are praiseworthy.
 In gaslighting, the blame/shame/praise paradigm is deformed: bad and shameworthy behavior is praised and good and praiseworthy behavior gets punished.
 It’s twisted.

 Projective Identification is when the human ego unconsciously identifies with or takes on projections as if they were true to themselves.
 In the twisted paradigm the gaslighter operates within, its essential the target of the gaslighting not identify with the gaslighter’s projections, thereby not “taking on” what’s not theirs.
 This is the first step in reclaiming one’s power from the destabilizing impact of gaslighting.

-- NOT buying into the trips to nowhere but pain,
+- DO NOT buy into the trips to nowhere but pain,

 - DO NOT identify with the gaslighter’s projections, blame or twisted versions of the truth and

 - DO NOT own undeserved censure, punishment, responsibility or blame.